-Thank heavens, YHWH does care.
-The final test for your flesh is in whether or not you will give yourself to the hungry and the afflicted.
+Thank heavens, Adonai does care.
+The final test for our flesh is in whether or not we will give ourselves to the hungry and the afflicted.
 As the last step, it will be the most challenging.
 Giving yourself to another person requires great vulnerability.
-In order to give yourself over to or to love your neighbor, you must place yourself in a position to get hurt.
+In order to give yourself over to or to love your neighbor, you must place yourself in a position to get hurt, again.
 Getting hurt is what caused the breach in the first place.
 It’s why you’ve built the walls (of sand) around your heart.
 It’s why you blame, it’s why you complain, and it’s why you’re in pain.

-Does YHWH really want me to risk it all, again?
+Does Adonai really expect me to risk it all, again?
 The answer in an unequivocal: YES!
 And if you get hurt again, then you get hurt.
 God can mend you again.
 He risked everything for us.
 We are to risk everything for our brothers and sisters, because we are to be one.
 Scars, bumps, bruises, and all.
 This is perfect love.
-For every heart break and every disappointment we endure for the House, YHWH is right there with us.
+For every heart break and every disappointment we endure for the building and expansion of Adonai’s House, He is right there with us.
 We are His hands and feet.

 These things are the IF.
 Now let’s look at YHWH’s promised, THEN.